 Firstly, to address the question of whether you can actually have a television in your bathroom.

-The simple answer to this question is that, yes, you can have a television in your bathroom in the same way as you can have an electrical towel heater, bathroom lights, and an LED mirror.
+The simple answer to this question is that, yes, you can have a television in your bathroom in the same way as you can have an electrical towel radiator, bathroom lights, and an LED mirror.
 However, like anything electrical, it needs to be considered carefully alongside the size of the room, where you want it, the ventilation of the room and with stringent safety regulations in mind.
 Additionally, the television must be waterproof and there are brands that specialise in these, which not many people are aware of.

 So, if you’re content with a small screen, or simply prefer a moment to contemplate, reflect and bathe in quiet, then you may not feel like a bathroom TV is warranted.
 However, if you do like to relax with a device, unless you purchase a bath rack capable of balancing a tablet up, you will have to contend with the fact that holding it or using it around the bathtub could risk water damage.
 This is likely to mean irreversible damage – an expensive mistake to make.